What is Universal design for learning?

 research aim

 Our aim is to employ the UDL framework to support instructors in increasing the access and meaningful learning for students with a wide range of abilities in the context of undergraduate chemistry.
-Specifically, this project focuses on creating professional development resources to be integrated into Graduate Teaching Assistant (GTA) training.
+We focus on creating professional development resources to be integrated into Graduate Teaching Assistant (GTA) training.
 To support GTAs in conceptualizing UDL and implementing UDL-aligned instructional strategies in their teaching, our research team is creating targeted video-based lessons designed to be incorporated into GTA professional development (PD).

 This project will contribute to our understanding of how to connect theory and practice to make UDL-aligned instructional strategies better understood and more widely implemented in undergraduate chemistry courses.
 Additionally, our project aims to contribute to the diversity and inclusion of people participating in STEM fields, particularly in chemistry.
 As a fully bilingual project, we anticipate our work will be used to support increased participation of people with underrepresented minorities as well as disabilities in STEM.